-The best way to make Huli Huli chicken!
-We turned your favorite Hawaiian chicken recipe into kabobs.
-This recipe is the best of sweet and savory.
-Marinated chicken with pineapple and veggies on kabobs and grilled to perfection.
+This chicken pineapple kabobs recipe is the best of sweet and savory.
+Chicken is marinated in a Hawaiian BBQ sauce with pineapple and veggies on skewers and grilled to perfection.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!